- Review Core and Major Requirements (refer to the CAP Registration Guide distributed by your Advisor in UNV 101).

 Sophomore Year Registration

-Registration for Sophomore Year All students currently in the CAP program will meet with their adviser mid-semester in the spring to discuss registration for the following fall semester.
+All students currently in the CAP program will meet with their Advisor mid-semester in the spring to discuss registration for the following fall semester.
 Students should plan to take certain courses during the fall semester of their sophomore year.
 The following is a guideline for planning your second year.
 Keep in mind that you may have taken some of these courses during your first year.

 - CIS 101 (TS 105 may be substituted for Education majors)